 The results of the 2022 stock assessment indicated that there is a high probability (91%) that the Western Atlantic skipjack stock is not overfished and not currently subject to overfishing.
 The relative biomass (B{2020}/B{MSY}) was estimated to be 1.60, with a 95% confidence interval of 0.90 - 2.87 (ICCAT 2022).
-There was an estimated 9.1% probability that the stock is overfished (i.e. that biomass is below the target reference point).
+There was an estimated 9.1% probability that the stock is overfished (defined in this case as a 9.1% probability that stock biomass is below the target reference point).
 As it is highly likely that biomass is currently above the target reference point, it is also highly likely to be above any potential limit reference point, and C1.2 is met.